The Arlington Campus Library (ACL) is located on the second floor of Founders Hall.

 Collections support the research needs of the School of Public Policy, the School for Conflict Analysis and Resolution, and the Master’s programs in Nonprofit Management and Arts Management.

-Arlington Campus Library was designated as a European Union (EU) Document Depository in the early 1990s.
-Accordingly, it provides in-house access to non-circulating European Union documents for faculty, students and members of the public.
-The collection is cataloged and searchable via the Mason Libraries catalog.
+Arlington Campus Library is designated as a European Union (EU) Document Depository, providing in-house access to non-circulating European Union documents for faculty, students and members of the public.
 The collection’s strengths lie in international governance, trade, and economic policy.
 In addition to those resources received as part of the EU depository program, the library collects additional resources that support inquiry and research on the EU.

 The library has nine study rooms designed for collaborative group work and studying.
 Also available for use is an Assistive Technology Room equipped with computers and specialized software applications for individuals with mobility, cognitive, visual and hearing impairments.
-Six reservable graduate study spaces are available within the Dissertation Writers' Room and two separate study carrels.
+The Dissertation Writers' Room contains five reservable study spaces for PhD students working on their dissertations.

 Non-Mason Visitor Computer Access

 The library provides two public computer terminals as a courtesy for public users.
-These terminals are limited to accessing the libraries electronic resources, and general internet access is not permitted.
+These terminals are limited to accessing the libraries electronic resources.
+General internet access is not permitted.
 Visiting students, faculty and staff from the WRLC or other Eduroam participants are encouraged to bring laptops when using our library space to access our complimentary wi-fi.